-A heat wave is expected to engulf much of the Inland Northwest over the next week with daytime temperatures above 100 degrees in many areas.
-These temperatures will put livestock and pet well-being at risk.
-Commercial producers and youth with animal projects should prepare now for the upcoming heat and dangerous conditions.
-Here are a few general suggestions to keep your animals safe, but also keep in mind each of the various species of domesticated animals with have specific needs.
+With daytime temperatures above 100 degrees in many areas, don’t forget your animals!
+These temperatures put livestock and pet well-being at risk.
+Commercial producers and youth with animal projects should follow a few general suggestions to keep your animals safe, but also keep in mind each of the various species of domesticated animals will have specific needs.

 - Avoid stressful handling of livestock and if necessary only do so in the early morning hours or late in the evening.